12 Elliptical Mistakes That Can Sabotage Your Workout

 You don’t use your time wisely

-Bear in mind that quantity doesn’t always mean quality.
+Bear in mind that quantity doesn’t always mean quality during an elliptical workout.
 Running on the elliptical for two hours without any resistance or speed accomplishes less than you think.
-Instead, opt for a workout that challenges your body, start out with weighted exercises and finish with a cardio session that incorporates both resistance and speed.
+Instead, opt for a workout that challenges your body; start out with weighted exercises and finish with a cardio session that incorporates both resistance and speed.
 “Think like Goldilocks: not too fast, not too slow, not too difficult, not too easy,” says Rebecca Kennedy, a master instructor at Barry’s Bootcamp in New York City.
 Avoid these weight-lifting mistakes the next time you hit the gym.

 You never enter your personal information on the machine